Yunwoolee17/Vancomycin_prediction_AI/code/variable addition/README.md

 'CrCl', 'Clvanco', 'Vd', 'Ke', and 'Half-life' are added by calculating as follows.

-Vd and Clvanco are calculated based on Bauer Method ^{1}
+Vd and Clvanco are calculated based on Bauer Method[1]

-Ke and Half-life are calculated based on formulas^{2}
+Ke and Half-life are calculated based on formulas[2]

 $$ CrCl = \frac{{(140 - \text{{age}}) \times \text{{Gender(Male = 1, Female = 0.85)}} \times \text{{body weight}}}}{72 \times \text{{Scr}}}$$